philips-software/terraform-provider-hsdp/docs/resources/stl_custom_cert.md

 * `name` - (Required) Name of the certificate
 * `cert_pem`  - (Required) The certificate in PEM format
 * `private_key_pem` - (Required) the private key of the certificate in PEM format
-* `sync` - (Optional) When set to true syncs config automatically after a mutation.
-Default is false
+* `sync` (Optional, boolean) - When set to true syncs the config after mutations.
+Default is true.
+  Set this to false if you want to batch sync to your device using `hsdp_stl_sync`

 ## Attribute reference
 * `id` - The id of the custom certificate